-As restaurants and CPG companies factor sustainability into their entire operation, single-use plastic straws are increasingly getting eighty-sixed.
+As restaurants and consumer packaged goods (CPG) companies factor sustainability into their entire operation, single-use plastic straws are increasingly getting eighty-sixed.
 With so many other sources of waste littering waterways, eliminating the use of plastic straws is unlikely to save the world’s oceans.
-But thinking small and making incremental changes may encourage the development of new innovations that over time can have a much bigger impact in achieving sustainable goals.
+But thinking small and making incremental changes may encourage the development of innovations that over time can have a much bigger impact in achieving sustainable goals.

-Peanut breeders are thinking small and innovating with peanuts seeds to improve the sustainability of peanut production.
-Developing new varieties that maximize peanuts’ already sustainable traits can help reduce the environmental impact of peanut farming, make production more cost-effective for farmers, and make peanuts one of the most sustainable crops.
+Peanut breeders are thinking small and innovating with peanut seeds to improve the sustainability of peanut production.
+Developing new varieties that maximize peanuts’ already sustainable traits can help reduce the environmental impact of peanut farming, make production more cost-effective for farmers and make peanuts one of the most sustainable crops.

 Sustainable by Nature

 “When you really look at it, peanuts are a very hardy crop,” said Kelly Chamberlin, research biologist and peanut breeder with the USDA’s Agricultural Research Service in Stillwater, Oklahoma.
 Peanuts benefit from their small stature that requires significantly less water than tree nuts.
-They’re also nitrogen-fixing which reduces their need for fertilizers, and even benefits the soil and other rotation crops.
+In fact, peanuts are the most water-efficient nut, using only 3.2 gallons of water to produce one ounce of peanuts.
+They’re also nitrogen-fixing which reduces their need for fertilizers and even benefits the soil and other rotation crops.

-“The disease instance is below 10% and most of the time below 5% in fields where a susceptible variety would normally get 60% to 80%.
-So it’s got really good resistance,” Chamberlin said of the new variety.
+“The disease instance is below 10% and most of the time below 5% in fields where a susceptible variety would normally get 60% to 80%," Chamberlain said of the new variety.
+"So, it’s got really good resistance.”